Positron Emission Tomography / CT

 Have a PET-CT Report?

-Upload your imaging report and get instant explanations for medical terms like these.
-WellAlly helps you understand your radiology results in plain language.
+Upload your imaging report for instant plain-language explanations of terms.
+WellAlly helps you understand your radiology results.